-Heart Rhythm 2017 has more than 26 sessions specifically tailored to scientists.
+Heart Rhythm 2020 has more than 18 sessions specifically tailored to scientists.
 Discover the latest advances in the heart rhythm field — check out registration and begin planning your schedule!

 Cardiac Electrophysiology Society (CES)

-Don't miss the all day program hosted by the Cardiac Electrophysiology Society (CES) at Heart Rhythm 2017.
-Open to all Heart Rhythm 2017 attendees!
+Don't miss the all day program hosted by the Cardiac Electrophysiology Society (CES) at Heart Rhythm 2020.
+Open to all Heart Rhythm 2020 attendees!

-There will be an opportunity to mingle with other CES members at a luncheon held at noon after the CES Program on Thursday, May 11th.This luncheon is open only to CES members who are in good standing and current with their dues.
-If you have not paid your dues or are interested in becoming a member ($60 physicians/scientists; $30 graduate students, residents and fellows), you may do so by going to the CES website.
+CES members, in good standing, are invited to mingle at the Cardiac Electrophysiology Society Luncheon and Young Investigator Awards Competition on Wednesday, May 6 at noon.
+If you have not paid your dues or are interested in becoming a member ($60 physicians/scientists; $30 graduate students, residents and fellows), you may do so on the CES website.